JackDougherty/jack-site/_pages/dataviz/index.md

 	- Acknowledge Sources and Uncertainty
 	- Make Labor Visible
 - Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
+- Prep for Data Story quiz, to be taken during any 2-hour period from Sun 7 Nov at 12 noon to Tues 9 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Thur 4 Nov
+- Assign Build Stage 4: Story, due TBA

+### Tues 9 Nov
+- Overview of Learning Goal #11: Transform Your Map Data
+	- Identify and find GeoJSON boundary data
+	- Edit GeoJSON data
+	- Join CSV and GeoJSON data
+- Start reading HODV Chapter 13 <https://handsondataviz.org/transform.html>

 ### Thur 11 Nov
-- Assign Build Stage 4: Story, due TBA
-- Prep for Data Story quiz, to be taken during any 2-hour period from Sun 14 Nov at 12 noon to Tues 16 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prep for Transform Data quiz, to be taken during any 2-hour period from Sun 14 Nov at 12 noon to Tues 16 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Tues 16 Nov
 - Prep for final meetings with Hartford community partners